 When you’ve identified a camera that you would like to learn more about, click on the manufacturer links to read more about the specifications.
 Note that there might be typos; firmware upgrades will add or change certain features; and not all countries include the same accessories in the box.
 So, do some careful research before you make a final purchase decision.

-Lastly, if you are purchasing your first mirrorless camera, we recommend that you also purchase it together with the kit lens (if one is offered).
+If you are purchasing your first mirrorless camera, we recommend that you also purchase it together with the kit lens (one is usually offered).
 The kit lens is usually of good enough quality and costs much cheaper when bought as a kit together with the camera than if you bought it separately.

 |BRAND||PRO||ENTHUSIAST (EXPERT)||SERIOUS (ADVANCED)||ENTRY-LEVEL|